Forêt de Rouvray: History

 At the time of the reordering of the badly cut-over forest in 1669, it was estimated that the oldest of the trees was about twenty years old, with most growth ranging from eight to fourteen years.
 Little was done to stem the erosion of the forests; the wars of Louis XIV took their share of timber of any size, and the cold winters of the "Little Ice Age" required firewood for Rouen.
 By 1750, three of every eight arpents (8 arpent) of "forest" was actually irremediably turned to open wasteland and heath on the impoverished soils.
 That was the year that Nicolas Roneau, Grand maître des eaux et de forêts began planting open heath with chestnuts and pines— the first planted pine woodlands in Normandy— as a first step towards a managed forest.

+The Revolution saw the woodlands informally exploited once more, as a "public good".
+In 1803, engineer Phillipe Lebon was granted a concession of a section of pine forest to produce tar for the French Navy, which later passed to his widow Cornélie Lebon-de Brambilla.

-The Revolution saw the woodlands informally exploited once more, as a "public good", but the introduction of British coal for industrial purposes in the nineteenth century was what really saved the remaining reserves of woodland.
+The introduction of British coal for industrial purposes in the nineteenth century was what really saved the remaining reserves of woodland.
 In the twentieth century, the Second World War, the construction of highways, the new phenomena of forest fires and acid rain, which selectively weakened conifers, have also taken their toll.
 Nevertheless, a third of the territory of the Rouennais (12,150 ha) is wooded, in one of the most densely forested regions of northwest France.